Get the newsletter.

 • Transfer the tart shell onto a cardboard round or whatever serving dish you will be using.
 (Once it is filled with the pastry cream and fruit, the tart will be too heavy and delicate to move.)

 • Pour the pastry cream into the tart shell, leaving a ¼” brim.
+Use an offset spatula to smooth an even surface.
 (If you have any extra pastry cream, enjoy it as a parfait with some fresh berries.)

 • Arrange a generous amount of fruit and berries in a layer over the pastry cream in your desired design.